We brush up on the 9 scariest Tim Burton movies you should watch this Halloween 2022, while waiting for the director’s new animated series Wednesday.

 For fans of the 1970s, amid psychedelic “peace and love” model atmospheres, backcombed hair and overly colourful outfits are the side ingredients of a film whose story, initially thought of as horror, manages to raise a smile thanks to its grotesque declination.
 Dark Shadows is not one of Tim Burton’s most successful films, but, when looked at from a parody perspective, it succeeds in wringing genuine laughs.
 Between vampires, witches, legends and humour, Dark Shadow will keep you glued to your seat… or coffin!

-Tim Burton’s series Wednesday will be released globally on Netflix on November 23, 2022.
+Tim Burton’s series Wednesday was released globally on Netflix on November 23, 2022.